adamtow/record-text-to-speech/docs/English.md

 - **Quick Look**: Display a Quick Look interface for the audio recording.
 - **Trim Audio**: Display an editing window so you can trim the beginning and end of the audio clip.
 - **Record Again**: Discard the current recording and re-enter the text to be spoken and recorded.
 - **Save Audio**: Save the current audio recording to the Record Text to Speech folder in `iCloud Drive/Shortcuts`.
+This command will prompt you to enter a filename for the audio recording.
+Newlines, tabs, periods, quotes, colors, and semicolons are not allowed in the filename.
 - **Don't Save**: Discard the current recording and return to the Record Text to Speech Home screen.

-In the cases of Record Again, Save Audio, and Don't Save, Photos will prompt you to delete the Screen Recording that was recorded.
+When you choose the Record Again, Save Audio, and Don't Save commands, the Photos apps will prompt you to delete the Screen Recording that was just recorded.
 Files are saved in the `iCloud Drive/Shortcuts/Record Text to Speech` folder, so you don't need the screen recording in Photos anymore.

 ***